Termite tips

 Inspect for termites

 During the months of April through November, you can conduct inspections both around the yard and inside your house.
+You can also hire a pest control company to do so on your behalf and/or to treat suspected termite activity.

 • Lift any moveable wood in contact with soil such as firewood, lumber, or barrels and examine the wood/soil interface for termites or their tunnels.